ConfettiFX/Custom-Middleware/README.md

 # News
 All releases happen in sync with [The Forge](https://github.com/ConfettiFX/The-Forge) and have therefore the same release number.

+## Release 1.35 - October 2nd, 2019
+Maintenance release following the upate of the Forge.

 ## Release 1.34 - September 23rd
 Maintenance release following the upate of the Forge.